ccarrick/data-science-work/c00-diamonds-assignment.md

 **Observations**:

-  - Price increases \~exponentially with carat.
-Higher carat diamonds don’t appear to follow the same relationship as lower carat ones and price seems to very more substantially
+  - Price increases \~exponentially with carat for lower carat diamonds (\~\<2 carats).
+  - Higher carat diamonds do generally fetch an higher price, though the increase isn’t quite a rapid as lower carat diamonds.

 **q2** Create a visualization showing variables `carat`, `price`, and `cut` simultaneously.
 Experiment with which variable you assign to which